Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Experimental Evaluation

 Then, we imbalance the datasets to the desired subgroup imbalance level (while maintaining class parity), where the level represents the ratio of minority subgroup to the total size of the dataset.

 \descr{Synthetic Data Generation.} For a given generative model and privacy budget $\epsilon$, we train $l$ (we set $l=10$) generators and generate $k$ (we set $k=10$) synthetic datasets with size equal to the input dataset.
 This results in $l\cdot{k}$ synthetic datasets.
 We measure the class/subgroups distributions.
+If single/multi-attribute subgroup is provided (S3 and S4), we also measure correlation between the subgroup and target columns by calculating the mutual information.

-\descr{Classifiers Prediction.} We capture the performance of three types of classifiers: \begin{itemize} \item We train a single LR on the real dataset and predict on the test dataset to serve as an overall baseline; we call this the \emph{real classifier}. \item We train $l\cdot{k}$ (equal to the number of synthetic datasets) DP LRs on the real dataset and predict on the test dataset; we call these \emph{DP classifiers}. \item We train a single LR per synthetic dataset (in total $l\cdot{k}$) and predict on the test dataset; we call them \emph{synth classifiers}. \end{itemize}
+\descr{Classifiers Prediction.} We capture the performance of three types of classifiers: 1) \emph{real classifier} -- we train a single LR on the real dataset and predict on the test dataset to serve as an overall baseline; 2) \emph{DP classifiers} -- we train $l\cdot{k}$ (equal to the number of synthetic datasets) DP LRs on the real dataset and predict on the test dataset; 3) \emph{synth classifiers} -- we train a single LR per synthetic dataset (in total $l\cdot{k}$) and predict on the test dataset.